Writing descriptive sentences

 To use adjectives (describing words) and joining words to create descriptive sentences.

 This lesson includes:

 Describing words are also known as adjectives.
-They describe nouns (the names of things or places).
+They describe nouns (the names of things or of places).

-My garden is full of lovely, colourful flowers and it attract lots of wildlife.
+My garden is full of lovely, colourful flowers and it attracts lots of interesting wildlife.